HumanCellAtlas/unity/README.md

 Once you obtain a URL and a valid SSL certificate, you may go ahead and have your application verified for OAuth to remove unverified application warnings.
 Please refer to [this form](https://https://support.google.com/code/contact/oauth_app_verification) for more information on the OAuth verification process.
+You must also generate a separate OAuth client to use in production that does not contain localhost URLs, as this will cause your request to be rejected.

 The following scopes must be provided as part of the verification process (with the following justifications):

 * https://www.googleapis.com/auth/userinfo.profile (to allow users to authenticate using their Google account)
 * https://www.googleapis.com/auth/userinfo.email (to allow users to authenticate using their Google account)